HGmin1159/HGmin1159.github.io/_posts/2021-12-15-tensorial_dr1.md

 ## 0. Sufficient Dimension Folding

-The sufficient dimension reduction is really good method to capture sufficient predictor space for target.
-However, it only concerns for the 1d-vectorized predictor.
-When we want to use the methods onto 2d matrix, we usually vectorize our matrix.
-That is, we abandon the structure and return the result as 1d array.
-For example, when we analyze pixel data, we flatten the pixel matrix into vector, apply dimension reduction methods and get data matrix.
+The sufficient dimension reduction is a really good method to capture sufficient predictor space for the target.
+However, it only concerns the 1d-vectorized predictor.
+When we want to use the methods onto a 2d matrix, we usually vectorize our matrix.
+That is, we abandon the structure and return the result as a 1d array.
+For example, when we analyze pixel data, we flatten the pixel matrix into vectors, apply dimension reduction methods and get a data matrix.

 The sufficient dimension folding (SDF) aims to capture such structural information.
-They can be applied to raw matrix directly and can exploit essential information of the data.
-Unlike the sufficient dimension reduction method which shrink the original $p \times 1$ vector into $r \times 1$ vector, sufficient dimension folding shrink the original $p \times q$ matrix into $r \times d$ matrix.
-Also, because each predictor is not vector, the data matrix have a shape of 3d-array.
+They can be applied to raw matrices directly and can exploit essential information of the data.
+Unlike the sufficient dimension reduction method which shrinks the original $p \times 1$ vector into the $r \times 1$ vector, sufficient dimension folding shrinks the original $p \times q$ matrix into the $r \times d$ matrix.
+Also, because each predictor is not a vector, the data matrix has a shape of 3d-array.

 ![](\assets\img\post\2021-12-15\figure1.png)

 There are several methods of SDF such as folded SIR, folded SAVE, folded DR. Such structure can also be used at conditional mean folding subspace such as folded OPG and folded MAVE.

-Let's see fundamentals of sufficient dimension folding.
+Let's see the fundamentals of sufficient dimension folding.

 ## 1. Central Folding Subspace

-Before see the detail structure, let $S(M)$ denote a columns space of a matrix M and let $P_M = M(M^tM)^{-1}M$ denote the orthogonal projection matrix onto $S(M)$.
+Before seeing the detailed structure, let $S(M)$ denote a column space of a matrix M and let $P_M = M(M^tM)^{-1}M$ denote the orthogonal projection matrix onto $S(M)$.

 We will consider target random variable $Y (1 \times 1)$ and feature random matrix $X(p \times q)$. $\{y_i ,\textbf{x}_i\},i=1,2,...,n$ are iid random samples from $(Y,X)$

-For them, we will consider following structure.
+For them, we will consider the following structure.
 $$
 Y \perp X \mid A^t X B \\\ \mbox{where } A \in \mathbb{R}^{p \times d} \mbox{ and } B \in \mathbb{R}^{q \times r}
 $$
 Notice that A matrix abstract the raw feature of X and B matrix abstract the column feature of X. Each $S(A)$ and $S(B)$ is called a left dimension folding subspace for $Y \mid X$ and a right dimension folding subspace for $Y \mid X$ respectively.
-As we did in SDR subspace, we will define $S_{Y \mid \circ X}$ and $S_{Y \mid X \circ}$ as the intersection of all left and right dimension folding subspaces for $Y \mid X$.
+As we did in the SDR subspace, we will define $S_{Y \mid \circ X}$ and $S_{Y \mid X \circ}$ as the intersection of all left and right dimension folding subspaces for $Y \mid X$.
 The subspace $S_{Y \mid X \circ } \otimes S_{Y \mid \circ X} =:S_{Y \mid \circ X \circ}$ is defined as the **Central Dimension Folding Subspace** which is our main target.